seattletimes/police-killings/src/story.md

   <!-- Time of day -->
   <aside class="question-box time">
     <%= t.include("_question.html", {
-      title: "Which hour of the day had the highest number of deaths?",
+      title: "Which hour of the day had the highest number of incidents?",
       filter: "time-18",
       options: [
         { data: "2 a.m." },